davidydu/OAI-OTEL-bench/README.md

 # OAI OTEL Benchmarking

 This project collects OpenTelemetry traces for various OpenAI agent use cases.
-Examples are provided under `src/examples/` and the OpenAI Agents SDK is included as a submodule in `src/openai_agents`.
+Example scripts live under `src/examples/` and the OpenAI Agents SDK is included as a submodule in `src/openai_agents`.

-To run the main demo:
+The benchmarks run according to `config.yaml` which lists prompts for each scenario.
+You can add additional benchmarks by creating a module under `src/benchmarks/` with a `run` function and referencing it in the config file.

+To execute all configured benchmarks:

 ```bash
 export OPENAI_API_KEY=...